nicolasacchi/backlight-by-hand/README.md

 # fn-backlight

-This is a custom way to change the backlight on systems for which xbacklight can't find outputs because they don't live at `/sys/class/backlight`.
+This is a custom way to change the backlight on systems for which [xbacklight](https://linux.die.net/man/1/xbacklight) can't find outputs because they don't live at `/sys/class/backlight`.
 Such systems have backlight controls at a subdir such as `/sys/class/backlight/intel_backlight`.
 This script provides a wrapper interface to those backlight controls.

-This was written with the purpose of binding the backlight controls to media keys in systems which, by their choice of window manager, don't have automatic function key mapping, as is the case with Awesome and i3.
+This was written with the purpose of binding the backlight controls to media keys in systems which, by their choice of window manager, don't have automatic function key mapping, as is the case with [Awesome](http://awesomewm.org) and [i3](https://i3wm.org/).
 For these cases, this script can be mapped with `xbindkeys` to provide the same functionality -- see below.

 ## Installation

-Be sure to edit the script for your system's values, namely the location of the dir that contains the `brightness` and `max_brightness` files, as well as the step for raising/lowering and the minimum brightness value that you want.
+Be sure to edit the script's variables (located at the beginning) to match your system's values, namely the location of the dir that contains the `brightness` and `max_brightness` files, as well as the step for raising/lowering and the minimum brightness value that you want.

-This script needs to be run with sudo, since it directly edits the `/sys/class/backlight/intel_backlight/brightness` file.
-You'll want to add a line to your /etc/sudoers file so that you don't need to input the password every time:
+This script needs to be run with `sudo`, since it directly edits the `/sys/class/backlight/intel_backlight/brightness` file.
+You'll want to add a line to your `/etc/sudoers` file so that you don't need to input the password every time:

     username ALL = (root) NOPASSWD:/home/username/bin/fn-backlight